-As with every procedure there are some risks associated with having an X-ray.
-However, the benefits of having the procedure usually outweigh these risks.
+As with every test there are some risks associated with having an X-ray.
+However, the benefits of having the test usually outweigh these risks.
 You will be exposed to some X-ray radiation, but the amount you receive isn't considered to be harmful.

-Different X-rays expose you to different doses of radiation.
-For example, if you have a chest X-ray you will be exposed to a very small amount of radiation (about the same that you would naturally be exposed to over two to three days).
-Other tests such as a barium enema and barium swallow and meal involve having many X-ray images and therefore the radiation dose is higher.
-However, doctors are trained to keep your exposure to a minimum.
+Different radiology tests expose you to different doses of radiation.
+For example, the amount of radiation you receive from a plain X-ray is lower than other types of radiology tests, such as a CT scan.
+However, radiographers are trained to keep your exposure to a minimum.
 Ask your radiographer to explain how these risks apply to you.

-If you think you could be pregnant, tell your doctor before the day of your appointment.
-Your doctor will advise you whether or not to go ahead with the procedure.
+If you think you could be pregnant, tell your doctor before your appointment.
+Your doctor will advise you whether or not to go ahead with the test.

 For answers to frequently asked questions on this topic, see FAQs.